Baird Ornithological Club

 They certainly do!
 Female bird song is more common and widespread than is generally appreciated.
 This presentation offers an overview of the diversity of female songs, including a few used in spectacular partner duets.
 Backyard birders are encouraged to advance a growing body of knowledge by listening to singing females.

-“Sparrows Simplified: Making Sense of the Little Brown Jobs” - Michael Moore,
+Jan.
+13, 2023 Zoom only* “Sparrows Simplified: Making Sense of the Little Brown Jobs” - Michael Moore, Delaware Ornithological Society president.

 Many birders struggle with identifying sparrows, referring to them as LBJ's (little brown jobs) or sparrow sp.
 This talk will help you tackle this difficult group.
 With discussion of finding & identifying rarities.